QuoSecGmbH/SIT/README.md

 # SIT
 **Selective Imaging Tool**

+This tool will bridge the gap between the collection of artifacts and metadata on live systems and the creation of a valid partial image.
+This includes but is not limited to:
+- Checking if artifacts were gathered as configured and necessary metadata is available
+- Storage in modern forensic AFF4 format
+- Verification using hash codes

-This tool is built to be used embedded into a DFIR ORC binary: https://github.com/DFIR-ORC/dfir-orc.
+It is built to be used embedded into a DFIR ORC binary: https://github.com/DFIR-ORC/dfir-orc.
 A general understanding of the DFIR ORC structure is beneficial.
 The tool can also be run independently if so desired.